 Our approach is informed by our belief that every child and young person should have the opportunity to create, experience and participate in high quality, affordable and accessible arts and culture in their local community.
 We believe this because we know that the arts empower children and young people, boost confidence, develop learning, ignite imaginations and are a powerful vehicle for personal expression.
 We believe these opportunities should be open to all irrespective of their financial, physical or social background.

-Prioritising outer London boroughs, our work takes place in schools and community venues in areas with pockets of social deprivation.
+Prioritising outer London boroughs, our work takes place in schools and community venues.
 We work in partnership with schools where many children and young people do not have regular access to the arts and provide a vital and affordable space where children have the opportunity to test out ideas, be creative and develop new skills.
 We also partner with local councils to bring high quality touring productions to libraries and centres in the heart of communities, so that arts and culture can be accessed by new audiences.

 1. To provide affordable, high-quality and creative opportunities for people irrespective of their physical, social or financial background.